Achref008/Decentralized-Time-Series-Learning/README.md

 - Plot validation loss per node

 Note:
-In this version, nodes run as threads in one process (simulation).
+In this version, nodes run as threads in one process as a simulation.
 To run on multiple machines, launch main.py separately per node and configure real IPs/ports.

 ---